jaluan/Riukojietna/README.md

 # Riukojietna
 Codes to calculate cosmogenic nuclide production and decay with ice cover and erosion.

-Codes to create figures in Stroeven et al., (in prep) ...
+Codes to create figures in Stroeven, A. P., Rosqvist, G. C., Koester, A. J., Andersen, J. L., Wahlström, C.-A., and Lifton, N. A.: Riukojietna, a small low-altitude ice cap that may have persisted through the Holocene: Evidence from combining cosmogenic multi-nuclide dating and lacustrine sediment records, EGUsphere [preprint], https://doi.org/10.5194/egusphere-2026-447, 2026.

 Steps to create plots of cosmogenic nuclide accumulation in Riukojietna samples.